I don't want to be an alarmist.

 I recommend you read my Google reviews to see that these aren't just empty words.

-I'd be happy to work with you.
+I'd be happy to be your Home Inspector.